Business Administration, MBA and Applied Economics, MS

 MBA Exit Requirement

 BSAD 8800 - MBA Project-Focused Capstone.
 As the project-focused capstone course for the Master of Business Administration (MBA) degree, this course will focus on students completing a service-learning consulting project for a non-profit or other organization.
 This consulting project will focus on the application of the knowledge and skills learned in the MBA program.
 A minimum B (3.0 on 4.0 scale) grade required to complete the course successfully and qualify for graduation.
-Prerequisite: Students must successfully complete BSAD 8630BSAD 8420, and BSAD 8830 before taking the Capstone course.
+Prerequisite: Students must successfully complete BSAD 8630BSAD 8420, and BSAD 8830 before taking the capstone course.
 Students must also complete this course in the final semester or within the last nine (9) hours of their MBA program.
 Permission from MBA advisor is required to register for this class.
 Not open to non-degree graduate students.

 ECON 8330 - Data Analysis from Scratch.
 This course may be substituted for BSAD 8800 as the Capstone requirement for MBA students.
 Students in the course will work on a service-learning consulting project, specifically focused on a client data project.
 The consulting project will focus on the application of knowledge and skills learned in the MBA program and the Business Analytics concentration.
 A minimum B (3.0 on 4.0 scale) grade required to complete the course successfully and qualify for graduation.
 Prerequisite(s)/Corequisite(s): A multivariate or regression analysis course such as ECON 8300ISQA 9130 or STAT 8436, and a programming class such as ECON 8320 or equivalent programming experience; or instructor approval.
 Students also must successfully complete BSAD 8630BSAD 8420, and BSAD 8830 before taking this course for the Capstone requirement.
 Students must also complete this course in the final semester or within the last nine (9) hours of their MBA program.
 Not open to non-degree graduate students.

-Economics Exit Requirement
+Applied Economics Exit Requirement

 Other Requirements to Complete the Program